VZCE/mbrpc/README.md

 IMGBB_API_KEY=""
 ```

-The API port for Beekeeper is the same for everyone unless you change the port in the MusicBee settings.
+The API port for Beekeeper is the same for everyone unless you change it in the MusicBee settings.

 ### 5. Configure your Discord application: